Gilles86/gilles86.github.io/_projects/neural_attention.md

 order: 2
 ---

-Humans can actively process much less information than what they have in principle access to.
+Humans can actively process much less information than what they have access to.
 Imagine crossing a busy street: you probably sequentially observe different aspects of the traffic situation before you commit to crossing the street.
 This moving ''spotlight'' is a form of *selective attention*.